HULTIG/semantic-graph-ml-framework/README.md

   > **Bridging Semantic Interoperability and Adaptive Learning in Complex Systems**

 ## Research Overview
-This repository presents a approach to enhancing self - adaptive systems(SAS) through semantic knowledge graph transformation and intelligent machine learning techniques.Our methodology addresses fundamental challenges in system adaptability by creating a flexible, semantically - rich framework for dynamic system reconfiguration.
+This repository presents a approach to enhancing self - adaptive systems(SAS) through semantic knowledge graph transformation and intelligent machine learning techniques.
+Our methodology addresses fundamental challenges in system adaptability by creating a flexible, semantically - rich framework for dynamic system reconfiguration.

 ### Research Contribution
 Our work introduces an approach that: